akhilanganesh/snek-compiler/README.md

 (Spring 2023, Professor Joe Politz).
 In this course, we design progressively a compiler for the ever-more-complex Snek language, which includes values, unary operations, binary operations, conditional expressions and control logic, and functions.
-This particular compiler compiles the diamondback Snek language, which is one of the more complex versions of this language.
+This particular compiler compiles the egg-eater Snek language, which is one of the more complex versions of this language.

+The Egg-Eater version builds on previous versions by adding a tuple value, and by implementing heap data.
+Previously, all values were stored exclusively on the stack.

 This repository is a Rust cargo project implemented with the Rust language.